I know this is going to sound crazy to many of you, but I leave some weeds in my garden on purpose. This wasn't always the case.

 Then I ended up doing a review of the book, “Building Soils Naturally“, and the author referred me to the online reprint of the weed guardian book.
 Around this same time I met a lovely lady by the name of Candy, who started teaching me about using weeds for medicine, and got started talking with another dear family friend about using weeds for food.
 All of this changed the way I garden forever.
 Since I've started learning about permaculture, I've discovered even more uses for wild plants and “garden volunteers”.
-Now, I'm not talking about letting weeds completely overrun everything, but I am talking about telling Monsanto to take their weed killer and stuff it, and putting weeds to work in the garden instead of despising them.
+Now, I'm not talking about letting weeds completely overrun everything.
+I am talking about putting weeds to work in the garden instead of despising them.
 Let's get started!

-Reason #1 for Having Weeds in My Garden – They're an Easy to Grow Superfood
+Reason #1 for Weeds in My Garden – They're an Easy to Grow Superfood

 What if I told you that I had a variety of “super spinach” that didn't bolt in the summer heat, was 4% protein and had over 300 mg of calcium per serving compared to 88g for Swiss chard 93g for regular spinach?
 How about another salad green that has 300-400 mg of omega 3 fatty acids per cup, and seven times more beta carotene than carrots?
 Best of all, both of them might be volunteering for free right in your garden.
 Sounds great, right?